 About Directors

-With strong business links to the wider community, their expertise and passion for the arts in general, have forged relationships of mutual benefit culminating in remarkable success stories.
+Anthony and Beverly Knight are long-time supporters of Australian artists and in particular renowned for their support of First Nations artists and their families.
+With strong business links to the wider community, their expertise and passion for the arts in general, has forged relationships of mutual benefit culminating in remarkable success stories.

 BEVERLY KNIGHT